john-griffin/hangouts-ssb/README.md

 ### About

-A Gmail site-specific browser (SSB) by node-webkit.
+A Google Hangouts site-specific browser (SSB) by node-webkit.

 ### Dependencies